Guides for Electrical Drawing Reading

 Fuse: Represented by a slight zigzag in the line.
 Motors are displayed by bumps along the line.
 It looks like an "M" with 5 or 6 humps.

 Ground: Represented by either a triangle pointing down or a set of parallel lines that become shorter as they appear below each other, in effect representing the inner area of the triangle pointing down.
 Ground is a common reference point that schematics use to show the overall unity of the various functions of the circuit.
 It does not refer to the actual ground of the earth.

-A line represents a wire.
-Wires are used to link the devices together.
+Wires: Used to link the devices together.
 All points along the wire are identical and connected.
 Wires may cross each other on an electrical drawing, but that does not necessarily mean that they connect.
 If they do not connect, one will be shown looping around the other in a semicircle.
-If they do connect, they will cross and a dot will be seen at the point where the lines cross.
+If they do connect, they will cross, and a dot will be seen at the point where the lines cross.

-Learn that capacitors are represented by two parallel lines.
-Capacitors are used to condition rapidly changing signals, as opposed to the static or slower changing signals that are conditioned by resistors.
-The traditional use of capacitors in modern circuits is to draw noise, which is inherently a rapidly changing signal, away from the signal of interest and drain it away to ground.
+Capacitors: Used to control rapidly changing signals, as opposed to the static or slowly changing signals that are conditioned by resistors.
+The traditional use of capacitors in modern circuits is to draw noise, which is inherently a rapidly changing signal, away from the signal of interest and drain it away to the ground.